reichlab/flu-metrocast/README.md

 #### Jurisdictions using NSSP HSA-Level data
 At launch, this group includes all locations except New York City.
 For these jurisdictions, teams should submit:
-* Weekly quantile forecasts of the percentage of ED visits due to influenza at the HSA level (referred to by a representative city or county name), and
+* Weekly sample forecasts of the percentage of ED visits due to influenza at the HSA level (referred to by a representative city or county name), and
-* Weekly quantile forecasts of the percentage of ED visits due to influenza at the state level.
+* Weekly sample forecasts of the percentage of ED visits due to influenza at the state level.

 A full list of local and state jurisdictions to be forecasted can be found in the [locations.csv file in the Hub repository](/auxiliary-data/locations.csv).
 We expect that additional jurisdictions may be added to this list based on data availability and interest as the season progresses.